Custom components

 The life cycle of a component is as follows:

-1. The component is created by invoking its constructor, and is added to a Model object;
+1. The component is created by invoking its constructor;

 comp = MyComponent(1)